 Rick Weiss, has received a three-year Marsden Grant for his research on Transforming Hinduism.
 He will examine important projects of Hindu religious innovation in nineteenth-century South India.
 These projects entailed re-imagining caste, gender, ritual practices, and sources of authority.
 Weiss's principal aim is to consider the impact of colonial and missionary forces on the ways that Hindus reconceived their traditions at the beginning of the modern era.
 By emphasising non-elite responses to colonialism, this research will challenge prevailing scholarly narratives of the development of contemporary Hinduism.

-New Zealand Jesus: Social and Religious Transformations of an image 1890 - 1940
+New Zealand Jesus: Social and Religious Transformations of an image 1890 - 1940 by Geoffrey Troughton

-Geoffrey Troughton's major study, New Zealand Jesus: Social and Religious Transformations of an Image 1890-1940 (Bern: Peter Lang, 2011), is the first historical analysis of New Zealand images of Jesus.
+Geoffrey Troughto's major study, New Zealand Jesus: Social and Religious Transformations of an Image 1890-1940 (Bern: Peter Lang, 2011), is the first historical analysis of New Zealand images of Jesus.
 This book uses a wide range of sources to examine ways that New Zealanders thought about Jesus during a period of significant change and modernisation.
-The resulting analysis provides insights into the character of New Zealand religion and its place in the nation's history and culture.
+The resulting analysis provides insights into the character of New Zealand religion and its place in the nation's history and culture.'

-The Spirit of the Past: Essays on Christianity in New Zealand History (Wellington: Victoria University Press, 2011) edited by Geoffrey Troughton and Hugh Morrison
+The Spirit of the Past: Essays on Christianity in New Zealand History (Wellington: Victoria University Press, 2011) edited by Geoffrey Troughton and Hugh Morrison.

 This collection of essays offers fresh insights into debates about the role and influence of Christianity in New Zealand history, and makes available some of the best new research into the history of local Christian ideas, practices and institutions.